Fairfax Solicitation Lawyer

 Humored by her persistence, Charlie jokingly tells the woman “I’ll pay you an extra $20 if my friends can watch.”
 Unfortunately for Charlie, the woman turned out to be an undercover police officer engaged in a sting operation to bust people for soliciting prostitutes.
 Not realizing Charlie was joking, she takes him into custody and Charlie is charged by the Commonwealth with solicitation.

-Because he is innocent and never actually intended to engage in the transaction, Charlie hires a Fairfax solicitation lawyer to represent him at the Fairfax County District Court.
+Because he is innocent and never actually intended to engage in the transaction, Charlie hires a Fairfax solicitation lawyer to represent him in Fairfax County District Court.
 Charlie’s lawyer explains to the prosecutor exactly what happened, but the prosecutor refuses to dismiss the charge.
 Instead, the prosecutor offers to reduce the charge to disorderly conduct.
 (Virginia Code § 18.2-415) Because Charlie did not violate any laws, he refuses the plea offer and chooses to take his case to trial.

 On the evening prior to jury selection, the prosecutor, judge, and Charlie’s attorney have a meeting in chambers and discuss whether the case is actually worth going to trial over.
 Charlie’s Fairfax solicitation lawyer insists that the case is absolutely worth taking to trial because his client refuses to plead guilty for a crime he simply did not commit.
 Additionally, Charlie’s lawyer continuously emphasizes how his client’s statements were obviously a poor attempt at humor and there was no actual intent.
 After some further negotiations and hard bargaining, the case is dismissed.